Online libel lawyers

 The Defamation Act 1996 (“the Act”) tries to legislate for the common law position.

-Under Section 1(1) of the Act there is a defence if you can show that you did not write, edit or publish the alleged defamatory statement and you took reasonable care in relation to its publication and you did not know nor had reason to believe that you did or cause or contributed to the publication of a defamatory statement.
+Under Section 1(1) of the Act there is a defence if you can show that you did not write, edit or publish the alleged defamatory statement and you took reasonable care in relation to its publication and you did not know nor had reason to believe that you did or cause or contributed to the release of a defamatory statement.

 Under Section 1(2) of the Act “author”, “editor” and “publish” are defined.